 Kevin Hambly has taken Illinois volleyball to new heights in his tenure in Champaign.
 In his five years as head coach, Illinois is 114-51 with four trips to the NCAA Sweet 16, including 2011's historic run to the national championship match.

 As a result, Hambly was named 2011 Volleyball Magazine's National Coach of the Year.
-Following the season, Athletic Director Mike Thomas announced an extension of Hambly's contract through the 2017 season.
+Following the season, director of athletics Mike Thomas announced an extension of Hambly's contract through the 2016 season.

-In 2013, Hambly guided the Fighting Illini through the most difficult schedule in the nation, which featured a school-record 22 matches versus teams ranked at the time of competition, against whom the Illini captured 10 wins.
+In 2013, Hambly guided the Fighting Illini through the most difficult schedule in the nation, in which the Illini captured 10 wins during a school-record 22 matches against ranked opponents.
 The Illini were the only team in the country to face all four teams that reached the Final Four, and took on eight of the 10 teams that finished the year ranked in the AVCA Top 10.
 Despite the monstrous slate, Hambly led the Orange and Blue to a fourth-place finish in the Big Ten in a year in which the conference was arguably the best it had ever been and by far the strongest conference in the nation.
-After a rough non-conference slate, the Illini entered Big Ten play sitting at 4-6 on the year, but a tremendous second-half push, in which the Orange and Blue won seven of their final nine matches, punched their ticket to the NCAA Tournament, earning the No. 13 overall seed.
+After a rough non-conference slate, the Illini entered Big Ten play sitting at 4-6 on the year.
+A tremendous second-half push in which the Orange and Blue won seven of their final nine matches punched their ticket to the NCAA Tournament, earning the No. 13 overall seed.
 The Illini defeated Morehead State and No. 22 Marquette to return to the Sweet 16 for the fourth time in five years under Hambly, where No. 19 Purdue finally ended Illinois' run.

-Three Illini earned postseason honors under Hambly in 2013, as sophomore Jocelynn Birks was named Third Team AVCA All-America, First Team All-Northeast Region and was a unanimous All-Big Ten selection.
-Senior Jennifer Beltran, who became Illinois' all-time career digs leader early in the season and finished ranked second all-time in the Big Ten, captured an All-America Honorable Mention and All-Region honors, while junior Liz McMahon claimed All-Region and All-Big Ten honorable mentions.
+Three Illini earned postseason honors under Hambly in 2013, as sophomore Jocelynn Birks was named Third-Team AVCA All-America, First-Team All-Northeast Region and was a unanimous All-Big Ten selection.
+Senior Jennifer Beltran, who became Illinois' all-time career digs leader early in the season and finished ranked second all-time in the Big Ten, captured All-America honorable mention and All-Region honors, while junior Liz McMahon claimed All-Region and All-Big Ten honorable mentions.

-Following the championship run, Hambly was elected President of the American Volleyball Coaches Association, a post he took over in January, 2013, and runs through December, 2015.
+Following the championship run, Hambly was elected president of the American Volleyball Coaches Association, a post he took over in January 2013 and which runs through December 2015.